kartonfarkas/api_docs/source/suite/appendices/email_status.rst

 E-Mail Status Codes
 ===================

-The ID is one of the following:
+The Email Status ID code indicates the current status of an email and can be one of the following:

 .. list-table:: E-Mail Status Codes
    :header-rows: 1